kdakan/React-React-Router-and-Redux/README.md

 ## React-bootstrap components:
 * Bootstrap components originally require jQuery, but ```react-bootstrap``` offers these as React components without need for jQuery, refer to https://react-bootstrap.github.io for details and https://blog.logrocket.com/how-to-use-bootstrap-with-react-a354715d1121 for a quick tutorial (also shows usage of ```reactstrap```, an alternative library for using ```bootstrap``` with React)

-## Hands on project - Search and CRUD forms:
+## Hands on project - Register, Login, Search and CRUD forms:
-* TODO
+* I have created an app which demonstrates most of the concepts.
+This app allows the user to register, login, search, list, add, edit, delete authors and courses.
+It has a small backend running on node and express.js.
+You can find the source code inside this repo.